TLDR: Contacts are raw person entities living in a pool. A lead is created once a contact is added to a campaign. A lead on a campaign can be called.

 Adversus operates with two different terms when working with data related to person records — namely contacts and leads.
 This can cause some confusion, and it's essential to know the difference when working with data import and export in Adversus.

 Every data import in Adversus is inserted into a pool — whereas a contact is created.
 You can look at the pool as your interactive excel-sheet, from where you can use your data for future operations.
-Some contacts will never come further than the pool; others will be added to one or multiple campaigns, whereas one or multiple leads are created based on the single contact.
+Some contacts will never come further than the pool; others will be added to multiple campaigns, whereas multiple leads are created based on the single contact.
 Hence, a lead is essentially a contact that is added to a campaign.

 How is the data behavior?

 A campaign has a set of related fields.
-This is essentially the fields from the contact object that should be visible in that particular use case.
+These are essentially the fields from the contact object that should be visible in that particular use case.
 This means that you can work with "hidden fields" — data related to the contact — but not visible on the single lead/campaign.
 This is useful in scenarios where you want to build some background logic based on the field values but don't want to expose these fields to the agents on a particular campaign.